qkunst/collectiemanagement/report.md

     works with theme in super collection
     works with theme in hidden super collection should fail on theme in other collection

+Work::Export
+  class methods
+    .possible_exposable_fields
+      should return possible_exposable_fields
+    .to_workbook
+      should be callable and return a workbook should be work even with complex fieldset should work with tags
+      should return basic types
+      should allow for sorting by location
+  Instance methods
+    #artist_#{index}_methods
+      should have a first artist
+      should return nil when no artist is found at index

+Work::ParameterRerendering
+  artist_name
+    should keep a log of changed artists
+  #artist_name_rendered
+    should not fail on an empty name should summarize the artists nicely
+    should respect include_years option
+  #artist_name_rendered_without_years_nor_locality
+    should summarize the artist nicely
+    should summarize the artists nicely
+  #artist_name_rendered_without_years_nor_locality_semicolon_separated
+    should summarize the artist nicely
+    should summarize the artists nicely
+  #location_raw, #location_floor_raw, #location_detail_raw
+    returns not set when nil
+    returns values when set

+Work::Search
+  instance methods
+    #as_indexed_json
+      returns an empty hash when nothing is set returns an empty hash when nothing is set doesn't include availability_status if not active for collection does include availability status when active

+Work::SizingRendering
+  #three_dimensional?
+    returns false for an empty work
+    returns false for a 2d work
+    returns false for a 2d work with a 9cm deep frame returns false for a 3d work
+  #floor_bound?
+    returns false for an empty work
+    returns false for a 2d work
+    returns false for a 2d work with a 9cm deep frame returns false for a 3d work
+  #wall_surface
+    returns false for an empty work
+    returns square meter for a 2d work returns square meter for a 2d work returns nil for a 3d work
+  #wall_surface
+    returns nil for an empty work
+    returns nil  for a 2d work
+    returns values for a 3d work
+  #object_format_code
+    should return proper format code
+  .whd_to_s
+    should render nil if all are nil should render w x h x d if set should round w x h x d should add diameter if set
+    should add diameter if set
+  .frame_size
+    should use whd_to_s
+  #work_size
+    should return work size
+  #frame_size
+    should return frame size
+  #frame_size_with_fallback
+    should return frame size by default
+    should return work size if frame size is not present
+  #orientation
+    should return  for  x

+Work::TimeSpans
+  instance methods
+    #current_active_time_span
+      returns nil by default
+      returns active time span by default
+      returns reservation if none active
+      returns active time span by default even when reservation is later
+    #available?
+      is available by default
+      is not available when sold
+      is not available when it is actively rented is available when it is concept rented

 WorkSet
   has and belongs to many works